othermedia/munin-notify/README.md

 ## Overview

-Send Munin notifications to email or HipChat!
+Send Munin notifications to email, HipChat and Slack!

 Pull requests are welcome for fixes, tweaks or additional targets.!